dl-solarity/docs/docs/reference/contracts/access-control/RBAC.md

 The RBAC model supports antipermissions as well.
 One can grant antipermissions to users to restrict their access level.
 There also is a special wildcard symbol "*" that means "everything".
 This symbol can be applied either to the resources or permissions.

+By default, the MASTER role is configured with "*" as resources and permissions, allowing masters to do everything.

+The RBAC structure is the following:

+(PERMISSION >- RESOURCE) >- ROLE

+Where ROLE is assignable to users
 ## Constants info

 ### MASTER_ROLE (0xdc224863)